Anyone can ride an e scooter, but not everyone who rides one rides it with the proper electric scooter etiquette.

 Use a moderate outdoor voice to signal your proximity and pass by leaving a good amount of buffer between you and the pedestrian.
 Remember, a conscientious rider is a safe rider, and walkers will appreciate it if you acknowledge their presence.

 Parking electric scooters

-If you use a ridesharing scheme for transportation, parking your electric scooter properly is great scooter etiquette.
+If you use a ridesharing scheme, parking your electric scooter properly is great scooter etiquette.
 Nobody wants the sidewalk blocked or the street littered with electric scooters, so when you park up, make sure you park properly and leave space for pedestrians.

 Some e scooter schemes will give you guidelines for parking, but as a general rule, you should try and leave public scooters properly standing up with enough space in a covered area so that the next rider has an easy time getting onto it.